- How is eye cancer treated?

 - Intrathecal: If the lymphoma might have spread to the brain or spinal cord, chemo can be given directly into the cerebrospinal fluid (the fluid surrounding the brain and spinal cord).
 Often, this is done during a lumbar puncture (spinal tap).
 Another option is to place a special type of catheter (an Ommaya reservoir) into the fluid through a small hole in the skull.
 The end of the catheter, which has a dome-shaped reservoir, stays just under the scalp.
 Doctors and nurses can use a thin needle to give chemo drugs through the reservoir.

-- Systemic: Chemo drugs may be injected into a vein (usually in the arm) or taken as pills, after which they will reach all areas of the body.
-This route is especially useful if the cancer might have spread to parts of the body beyond where it started.
+- Systemic: Chemo drugs can be injected into a vein (usually in the arm) or taken as pills, after which they will reach all areas of the body.
+This route is especially useful if the cancer might have spread to other parts of the body.

 Methotrexate is a chemo drug often used to treat lymphoma of the eye.
 It can be given directly into the eye, intrathecally, or systemically.
 It is often given in combination with other drugs to treat lymphoma.
 Many other chemo drugs can be used as well.

 Doctors give chemo in cycles, with each period of treatment followed by a rest period to give the body time to recover.
 Chemo cycles generally last about 3 to 4 weeks.
-Most chemo treatments are given on an outpatient basis (in the doctor’s office or hospital outpatient department), but some require hospital admission.
-Sometimes a patient may get one chemotherapy combination for several cycles and later switch to a different one if the first combination does not seem to be working well.
+Most chemo treatments are given on an outpatient basis (in the doctor’s office or hospital outpatient department), but some require a hospital stay.
+Sometimes a patient may get one chemo combination for several cycles and later switch to a different one if the first combination does not seem to be working well.

 This technique can be useful in some situations, but it can be hard for the patient to go through and can cause serious side effects.
 For more detailed information on stem cell transplants, see our documents Non-Hodgkin Lymphoma and Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).